ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message is structured as follows:

 ~~~
+enum {
+  processing(0),
+  finished(1),
+} AggregationJobStatus;

 struct {
+  AggregationJobStatus status;
+  select (AggregationJobResp.status) {
+    case processing: Empty;
-  PrepareResp prepare_resps<1..2^32-1>;
+    case finished:   PrepareResp prepare_resps<0..2^32-1>;
+  };
 } AggregationJobResp;
 ~~~

 where `prepare_resps` are the outbound prep steps computed in the previous step.
 The order MUST match `AggregationJobInitReq.prepare_inits`.

+The Helper responds to the Leader with HTTP status 201 Created, a body consisting of the `AggregationJobResp`, and the media type "application/dap-aggregation-job-resp".

-If the Helper is asynchronously processing the aggregation job, the Leader makes HTTP GET requests to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0` to check on the status of the aggregation job.
-If the aggregation job is not finished yet, the Helper MAY wait to respond until the job is complete.
-Once the aggregation job is ready, or if it is already ready, the Helper responds to the GET request with HTTP status 200 OK with media type "application/dap-aggregation-job-resp" and a body consisting of the `AggregationJobResp`.
-If the aggregation job is not finished yet, and the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted with no media type and body.
-The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+Depending on the task parameters, processing an aggregation job may take some time, so the Helper MAY defer computation to a background process by responding with the field `status` set to `processing` and a Location header field set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
+If so, the Leader polls the Helper by making HTTP GET requests to the aforementioned Location.
+The Helper responds to GET requests with HTTP status 200 and the `status` field reflecting the current state of the job.
+When the aggregation job is `processing`, the response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

-Otherwise, if the Helper is synchronously processing the aggregation job, the Helper responds to the PUT request with HTTP status 201 Created with media type "application/dap-aggregation-job-resp" and a body consisting of the `AggregationJobResp`.

 Changing an aggregation job's parameters is illegal, so further HTTP PUT requests to `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` for the